-Total Other Postemployment Benefits (OPEB) Liability - See Note 6 for detailed information about the District's defined OPEB plan.
+Total Other Postemployment Benefits (OPEB) Liability - See Note 6, Defined Benefit Other Postemployment Benefit (OPEB) Plan for detailed information about the District's defined OPEB plan.

 Deferred Inflows / Outflows of Resources - The Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-This element represents a consumption of net position that applies to future periods and will not be recognized as an outflow of resources (expense) until then.
+This element represents a consumption of net assets that applies to future periods and will not be recognized as an outflow of resources (expense) until then.
 The District currently reports amounts related to pensions and OPEB as deferred outflows of resources.

 The Statement of Net Position will also sometimes report a separate section for deferred inflows of resources.
-This element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until then.
+This element represents an acquisition of net assets that applies to future periods and will not be recognized as an inflow of resources (revenue) until then.
 On the Statement of Net Position, the District reports only amounts related to pensions in this category.